lscharck/mndbrt/README.md

     - Much more visually pleasing
     - Utilizes hue saturation and brightness which *feels* more balanced
     - Better at displaying the filaments
+    - This algorithm borrowes ideas from this [website](http://mrob.com/pub/muency/algorithms.html)

 ### TODO ###
 #### Make the image array into a ADT ####